Wild Mongolia

 Before you apply

-The stadium Naadam in UB is a huge show but also heavily commercial — thousands of tourists, assigned seats, everything behind a fence.
-Village Naadam is what the holiday actually is: your neighbours wrestling, kids racing, grandmothers selling khuushuur from a tent.
-Real.
+The UB stadium Naadam is a huge show — and heavily commercial: thousands of tourists, assigned seats, everything behind a fence.
+A soum Naadam is what the holiday actually is — your neighbours wrestling, kids racing, grandmothers selling khuushuur from a tent.
+I wrote more about the difference here.

-The village ceremony is smaller — speeches, a horse parade, maybe a military honor march.
-The UB ceremony is the bigger spectacle.
-If that matters, pair this with a day in UB around July 11 (the official holiday) for the stadium opening.
+The soum ceremony is smaller — a horse parade, speeches, the wrestlers' entrance.
+The famous stadium opening is its own spectacle.
+If you want both, add a day in UB around July 11 (the official holiday) before or after, and I'll help you line it up.

-July in central Mongolia: 15–26 °C, which is pleasant.
-Evenings drop to 10 °C. Afternoon thunderstorms are common but usually pass in 30 min.
+July in central Mongolia: 15–26 °C days, down to 10 °C at night.
+Pleasant.
+Afternoon thunderstorms are common but usually pass in half an hour — bring a shell.

 Come with me

-One village, one holiday, one small group.
+One soum Naadam, my family’s valley, one small group.
 Bring a friend and save 15% each.
 Limited seats — Naadam is the year’s busiest week.